 4) Lawyer(s): At a minimum, you should have a general business lawyer.
 A former boss of mine had three lawyers on-call: a contracts attorney, an HR specialist, and a litigator.
 That’s probably overkill; your attorney can refer you to a specialist if warranted.
 I work with two law firms: Matchstick Legal and Sharon Toerek, both of whom specialize in helping agencies.

 5) HR Consultant: You need someone advising on specific legal issues around your team, including state-specific regulations.
 Your HR consultant is a cheaper option than a lawyer for day-to-day issues and can spare you major headaches.
 If you use a PEO for co-employment, they’d likely handle this.
-I work with Lori King of Human Resource Partners here in North Carolina, and I also recommend former coworker Allison Mullen in New York.
+I work with Lori King of Human Resource Partners here in North Carolina.

 6) Personal Trainer: If you love working out and can create your own program, you don’t need a personal trainer.
 In my case, I don’t enjoy working out—so my personal training sessions with Jason Abraham turn the workout into a meeting…and I don’t skip meetings.
 Having a trainer keeps me accountable, along with getting recommendations on travel-friendly workouts.
 After starting in-person, I now do sessions via video using key at-home equipment.